 FACT: Conventional clothing consumption produces 1.5 tonnes of Co2 x household x year.
 The equivalent of driving 6000 cars.

 GOOD KRAMA’s manufacturing takes place in Cambodia’s capital, Phnom Penh.
-Most energy used in the studio is for lighting, sewing machines and most importantly: fans to beat the tropical Cambodian weather.
+Most energy used in the studio is for lighting, sewing machines and most importantly: fans to beat the heat!
 We calculated all this energy used on an average workday and converted these watts into Co2.
 In addition, we took into consideration the carbon dioxide impact of fabric transportation from the weaving villages and fabric warehouses to the studio.

 This leads us to the final but biggest impact on the carbon dioxide emission: You as a consumer.
 Assuming that most conventional garments are washed up to 45 times in a top load machine at 46 degrees, we calculated the emissions generated following this care habit and compared it to GOOD KRAMA’s suggested care instructions.
 In addition, the average garment recycling rate of the US is 15% which was subtracted to the total carbon emissions of both GOOD KRAMA and conventional impacts.